This ultimate cheese spread is sure to disappear faster than you can make more!

-If you haven't tasted Boursin®, you're missing something.
-Boursin is a spreadable cow's milk cream cheese that comes in five flavors.
-My fave is flavored with garlic and herbs.
-It's great as a spread on a crusty baguette or on crackers or stuffed into jalapeño poppers.
+If you haven't tasted Boursin® or Rondelé®, you're missing something.
+They are both similar spreadable cow's milk cream cheese that comes in several flavors.
+They're great as a spread on a crusty baguette or on crackers or stuffed into jalapeño poppers.
 It is also wonderful as a sauce dolloped on a hot steak, asparagus, or in with mashed potatoes.
-Boursin was created in 1957 by Francois Boursin, a cheesemaker in Normandy, France.
-The brand is now owned by multi-national Unilever.
-You can buy Boursin in many groceries, but it is fairly easy to make your own homemade version for a fraction of the cost.
+You can buy Boursin and Rondele in many groceries, but it is fairly easy to make your own homemade version for a fraction of the cost.

 If you're a fan of store bought Boursin cheese spread then you'll love this homemade version.
 This recipe is for my favorite flavor: garlic and herb.